redlibrarian/redlibrarian.github.io/_posts/2018-05-09-copyright-and-property.markdown

 land of making way for European and immigrant settlement as well as future development.
-And finally, when push really comes to shove, the government has not been above using its monopoly of the use of force to protect capitalist private property rights -  when I was kid, the most important event in this category was the Oka 'crisis' of 1990.
+And finally, when push really comes to shove, the government has not been above using its monopoly of the use of force to protect capitalist private property rights -  when I was a kid, the most important event in this category was the Oka 'crisis' of 1990.
 More recently, we have seen Indigenous sovereignty claims ignored in the case of the Trans-Mountain pipeline.
 The government has been careful (so far) in